Interactive whiteboard: General operation and use

 An interactive whiteboard (IWB) device can either be a standalone computer or a large, functioning touchpad for computers to use.
+Interactive whiteboards are widely used in classrooms, boardrooms, and training environments, providing an innovative way to share information, facilitate discussions, and enhance the overall learning or business communication experience.

 A device driver is usually installed on the attached computer so that the interactive whiteboard can act as a Human Input Device (HID), like a mouse.
-The computer's video output is connected to a digital projector so that images may be projected on the interactive whiteboard surface.
+The computer's video output is connected to a digital projector so that images may be projected on the interactive whiteboard surface, although interactive whiteboards with LCD displays also exist and have replaced projectors in some settings.
+Non-OS interactive whiteboards require a separate device with an operating system to be installed or connected to the whiteboard in order to function, and are used because they are seen as a more sustainable alternative to conventional interactive whiteboards that have an embedded or built in operating system.

 The user then calibrates the whiteboard image by matching the position of the projected image in reference to the whiteboard using a pointer as necessary.
 After this, the pointer or other device may be used to activate programs, buttons and menus from the whiteboard itself, just as one would ordinarily do with a mouse.
 If text input is required, user can invoke an on-screen keyboard or, if the whiteboard software provides for this, utilize handwriting recognition.
 This makes it unnecessary to go to the computer keyboard to enter text.

 Thus, an IWB emulates both a mouse and a keyboard.
 The user can conduct a presentation or a class almost exclusively from the whiteboard.

 In addition, most IWBs are supplied with software that provides tools and features specifically designed to maximize interaction opportunities.
 These generally include the ability to create virtual versions of paper flipcharts, pen and highlighter options, and possibly even virtual rulers, protractors, and compasses—instruments that would be used in traditional classroom teaching.

 Uses for interactive whiteboards may include: